calebwatt15/caleb-watt-cookbook/README.md

 ## Recipe Format
 Recipes will follow the following basic format:
-..*Title
+* Title
-..*Time to make
+* Time to make
-..*Number of people a dish serves
+* Number of people a dish serves
-..*Ingredients required
+* Ingredients required
-..*Hardware required (often ignores common things, such as knives, measuring spoons, silverware, etc.)
+* Hardware required (often ignores common things, such as knives, measuring spoons, silverware, etc.)
-..*Instructions to make the dish
+* Instructions to make the dish
-..*Notes on the dish, pain points you may ecnounter, credit for the original version of the dish, substitutions, etc.
+* Notes on the dish, pain points you may ecnounter, credit for the original version of the dish, substitutions, etc.

 ##Pre-requisites
-..*LaTeX
+* LaTeX
-..*pdflatex
+* pdflatex
-..*make
+* make

 ## Build Instructions